When people are learning not to diet, normally the first thing they try to learn is “intuitive eating”… which often backfires.

-While I would never encourage anyone to not get in tune with their own hunger signals, I think people should do it on their own time, at their own pace, and generally not worry about it too.
-Eating intuitive is intuitive.
+While I would never encourage anyone to not get in tune with their own hunger signals, I think people should do it on their own time, at their own pace, and generally not worry about it too much.
+Eating intuitive is already intuitive.
 Stop over-complicating it.
 Once diet thoughts, and restriction, and fear are out of the way …the body just eats intuitively.
 That is the definition.

 Listening to your body is always a good thing, but don’t let silly rules get in your way.

 Chronic dieters cling to intuitive eating rules because it makes them feel safe.
 It makes them feel like they still have control and a way to tell if they are “doing it right”.